 Indeed, initially, Wi-Fi started with only the 2.4GHz frequency band, which was, and still is, too ubiquitous.
 Apart from Wi-Fi devices, cordless phones, Bluetooth gadgets, and home appliances (like microwaves) also use this frequency.
 It’s saturated.

 Available to too many applications, 2.4GHz generally suffers heavily from interferences.
 Soon after the introduction, it quickly proved unreliable for Wi-Fi in urban areas and has remained that way.

-For a short period, 5GHz was available in 802.11a Wi-Fi standard and offered as a single-band solution as the counterpart of — that could even slowly replace — 2.4GHz.
-But due to its shorter range, the then not-so-super-fast speed, and the fact that there were many 2.4GHz-only clients, 5GHz couldn’t manage to survive on its own — nobody wanted a 5GHz-only router.
+For a short period, 5GHz was available in 802.11a Wi-Fi standard as a single-band solution that could even slowly replace 2.4GHz.
+But due to its shorter range, the then not-so-fast speed, and the fact that there were many 2.4GHz-only clients, 5GHz couldn’t manage to survive on its own — nobody wanted a 5GHz-only router.

 As a result, starting with Wi-Fi 4, we’ve always had dual-band: The co-existence of 2.4GHz and 5GHz.
 A dual-band Wi-Fi router delivers both performance and backward compatibility.
 Everyone is happy.

 Tri-band in Wi-Fi 6E: It’s the new dual-band